sabrinagoellner/MMM-HVV-Abfahrt/README.md

 # MMM-HVV-Abfahrt
-This Project is my First module for the Magic Mirror
+This Project is my very first module for the Magic Mirror 2.

 It is displaying HVV-Transport Departures.